lucamartucci/lucamartucci.github.io/index.md

 I like interesting mathematical questions motivated by the theory of computing, which are usually tagged with Algorithms, Computational Complexity Theory, Pseudorandomness, Combinatorics.

-Specific topics I have been actively thinking about include
+Recently I have been thinking about questions related to

-* Spectral Graph Theory
+* spectral graph theory
-* Applications of the Sum-of-Squares algorithms
+* applications of the Sum-of-Squares algorithms

 You can reach me at &nbsp;***jiyu dot zhang at phd dot unibocconi dot it***